Afolayan/Med-Manager/README.md

 # Libraries Used

-Dillinger uses a number of open source projects to work properly:
+MedManager uses a number of open source projects to work properly:

 * [Android Room] - Android Architecture Component/Database
 * [Google GSON] - For working with JSON strings